-This topic describes how to convert an automatically assigned public IP address to an elastic IP address (EIP) for an Elastic Compute Service (ECS) instance that is deployed in a Virtual Private Cloud (VPC) network.
-After the conversion, you can disassociate the EIP from the ECS instance, and you can associate the EIP with the ECS instance again at any time.
-This allows you to manage public IP addresses in a flexible way.
+This topic describes how to convert the static public IP address of an Elastic Compute Service (ECS) instance in a virtual private cloud (VPC) to an elastic IP address (EIP).
+After the conversion, you can disassociate the EIP from the ECS instance.
+Then, you can associate the EIP with the ECS instance again or another ECS instance.
+EIPs allow you to manage public IP addresses in a flexible way.

 Overview of public IP addresses

-When you create a VPC-connected ECS instance, you can choose to use the public IP address that is automatically assigned by the system.
+When you create an ECS instance in a VPC, you can specify Assign Public IPv4 Address for the ECS instance.
+After the ECS instance is created, the system automatically assigns a static public IP address to the ECS instance.
 You cannot disassociate this public IP address from the ECS instance.

-An EIP is a public IP address that can be purchased and owned independently.
-You can associate an EIP with a VPC-connected ECS instance, VPC-connected private Server Load Balancer (SLB), VPC-connected secondary elastic network interface (ENI), Network Address Translation (NAT) gateway, or high-availability virtual IP address (HAVIP).
-You can also use EIP bandwidth plans and data transfer plans to reduce data transfer costs.
+An EIP is a public IP address that you can purchase and use as an independent resource.
+You can associate EIPs with ECS instances, internal-facing Server Load Balancer (SLB) instances, secondary elastic network interfaces (ENIs), NAT gateways, and high-availability virtual IP addresses (HAVIPs).
+The ECS instances, internal-facing SLB instances, and secondary ENIs must be deployed in VPCs.
+In addition, you can use EIP bandwidth plans and data transfer plans to reduce costs of Internet data transfer.

-Both public IP addresses and EIPs apply multi-line BGP network which Alibaba uses to provide quality Internet services.
-The biggest difference between a public IP address and an EIP is whether it can be disassociated from an ECS instance.
-You can disassociate an EIP from an ECS instance at any time and re-associate it.
-However, you cannot disassociate a public IP address from an ECS instance.
+Both static public IP addresses and EIPs apply multi-line BGP network that Alibaba Cloud uses to provide high-quality Internet services.
+The main difference between a static public IP address and an EIP is whether the IP address can be disassociated from an ECS instance.
+You can disassociate an EIP from an ECS instance at any time.
+Then, you can associate the EIP with the ECS instance again based on your business requirements.
+However, you cannot disassociate a static public IP address from an ECS instance.

-- You can convert only the automatically assigned public IP address of an ECS instance to an EIP.
+- You can convert the static public IP address of an ECS instance only to an EIP.

-- You cannot convert the public IP address of an ECS instance to an EIP if the instance has a pending upgrade or downgrade task in the queue.
+- You cannot convert the static public IP address of an ECS instance to an EIP if the ECS instance has a pending upgrade or downgrade task in the queue.

-- After the public IP address is converted to an EIP for a VPC-connected ECS instance, the EIP cannot be converted back to the public IP address.
+- After the static public IP address is converted to an EIP, the EIP cannot be converted back to the static public IP address.

 - Log on to the ECS console.